KevinGirardx/qb-phone/README.md

 # THIS is my edited version of https://github.com/clmillzz/qb-phone-npstyle did some changes to css and some other stuff

-# No SUPPORT Provided for this by me KevinGirardx.
+# NO SUPPORT PROVIDED for this by - KevinGirardx. ( As its not mine, i just changed the looks of it)

 # qb-phone
 Phone for QB-Core Framework.
 Edited for a NP-Style look with a few extra things, This file has been edited with the changes noted